-Our primary computational facility is a Linux cluster with 3,500 Intel and AMD CPU cores, 103,996 NVIDIA GPU Cuda cores, more than 22 TB of main memory, and over 1 PB of disk, with nodes interconnected by QDR & FDR Infiniband.
-The cluster is composed of fully shared resources available on both a fair-share, no-cost basis to all faculty-sponsored research groups, and as buy-in resources funded by researchers for their own priority use.
-Excess buy-in capacity is returned to the shared pool for general use.
+SCC resources are available on both a fair-share, no-cost basis to all faculty-sponsored research groups and via buy-in funded by researchers for priority use.
+Excess buy-in capacity is returned to the pool for general use.

-All shared and buy-in resources are managed by Research Computing at no charge.
-A dedicated service model provides fee-based management of other research computing systems that don't align with shared or buy-in models.
-Finally, a co-location model provides a stand-alone service providing rack space, power, cooling, and network access.
+SCC resources are managed by Research Computing at no charge.
+A dedicated service model provides fee-based management for other research computing systems that don't align with shared or buy-in models.
+Finally, a co-location model offers standalone rack space, power, cooling, and network access to proprietary resources.